JamieBamber/DarkPhotonSURFSummer2017/README.md

 some more useful scripts are located in my lxplus directory /afs/cern.ch/user/j/jbamber/public

 For background samples ask Dr Si Xie.
-The output of my DarkPhotonAnalyzer RazorAnalyzer goes to /eos/cms/store/group/phys_susy/razor/Run2Analysis/DarkPhotonAnalyzer/
+The output of my DarkPhotonAnalyzer RazorAnalyzer goes to /eos/cms/store/group/phys_susy/razor/Run2Analysis/DarkPhotonAnalyzer/ and I also used that directory to store my sample .root files